Diego Biseswar: PAOK

 In the 2018–19 season, Biseswar started the season when on 15 September 2018, he was named Man of the Match as he scored his first goal for the 2018–19 Super League season as exchanged passes with Morocco midfielder Omar El Kaddouri on the edge of the OFI penalty area, before bursting into the box and firing a low right-footed shot to open the score and also provided two assists in a 3–1 away win against OFI.
 On 14 November 2018, he scored his first season goal in the Greek Cup as he cut to a shooting position outside of the penalty area, curling a wonderful effort past the outstretched grasp of Ergotelis goalkeeper Manolis Kalogerakis, in a 2–1 away win.
 Biseswar continued to be in the first team regular under the management of Răzvan Lucescu.
 He scored two more goals for the side by the end of 2018, adding the tally to four goals to this season so far.
 Five days after scoring in a 3–0 win over Panionios on 19 January 2019, Biseswar signed a three–year contract with the club, keeping him until 2022.
-His 100th appearance for the club came on 27 January 2019, where he set up one of the goals, in a 4–0 win over OFI Crete.
+His 100th appearance for the club came on 27 January 2019, where he set up one of the goals, in a 4–0 win over OFI.
 Biseswar then scored two goals in two matches between 10 February 2019 and 18 February 2019, including a 3–1 win over rivals, Olympiacos.
 On 7 April 2019, he scored his 7th goal in the League, a season record in his career so far, as the Dutch midfielder picking up possession in the left channel and skipping past the challenge of Mark Asigba before scoring with a measured, right-footed shot in a 3–0 home win game against Lamia in his club's rally to win the title after 34 years.
 A few minutes earlier he gave a precise cross to his teammate Yevhen Shakhov to score with a header, his 10th assist in all competitions for the 2018–19 season, a season's record in his career.
 On 21 April 2019, Dimitris Giannoulis was fouled in the penalty area and Biseswar stepped up to confidently slot home a Panenka style spot-kick from 12 yards, as PAOK finally ended their 34-year wait for a league title with a 5–0 win against relegated Levadiakos and win the Super League title.
 At the end of the 2018–19 season, Biseswar made forty appearances and scoring ten times in all competitions.
 On 13 August 2019, he scored a brace in Johan Cruyff Arena in a 3–2 away loss against Ajax as PAOK went out 5–4 on aggregate after another thrilling encounter between the two teams in 2019–20 UEFA Champions League third qualifying round.
 On 7 December 2019, he scored his first goal for the 2019–20 season, with a kick in a 2–0 home win game against Xanthi F.C. in his club's effort to retain last year's title.